-Using *.DBC files to Convert J1939 Raw Data
+Using a DBC to Decode J1939 Data

-In a DBC context, PGNs are called “Messages” and SPNs are called “Signals”.
+In a DBC context, PGNs are often called “Messages” and SPNs are called “Signals”.
 For more on this, check out our DBC conversion article which uses SAE J1939 as a case example.

 Advanced: J1939 Request & Multi-Packet Messages

 The SAE J1939 protocol supports a number of more advanced operations.
 These include requests, multi-packet messages, multiplexing and more.
 For a light intro to these concepts, click to expand the below:

 Most J1939 messages are broadcast to the CAN bus, but some need to be requested (e.g. some J1939 diagnostic trouble codes).
 This is achieved using the ‘request message’ (PGN 59904), which is the only J1939 message with only 3 bytes of data.
 It has priority 6, a variable transmit rate and can either be sent as a global or specific address request.
 The data bytes 1-3 should contain the requested PGN (Intel byte order).
 Examples of requested J1939 messages include the diagnostic messages (DM).
 As for OBD2, you can use our Transmit feature to set up SAE J1939 request messages.

 The PGN & SPN examples are based on a J1939 message of 8 data bytes, which is the size of most messages.

 However, two other possible sizes exist: The 3 bytes request message above - and variable size messages.

 The latter allows communication of data packets beyond the usual 8 bytes limit of the CAN bus format.

 These are referred to as J1939 multi-frame or multi-packet messages.
 The J1939 protocol specifies how to deconstruct, transfer and reassemble the packets - a process referred to as the Transport Protocol (cf. J1939-21).
 Two types exist: